ItaiShek/AutoBackup/README.md

 	C:\Cat Photos\
 	```

-3. Creating a devices list. {.li-use}
+3. Creating a devices list.
     1. Open `VolumeList.txt`.
     2. Connect your external devices.
 	3. Open the terminal and run the command `vol X:` where X is your external device.